Hoists for students with learning support needs

-A hoist may be needed at your school so that a single carer can move a student with special education needs.
+A hoist may be needed at your school so that a single carer can move a student with learning support needs.
 Ministry of Education and Ministry of Health funding is available, depending on circumstances such as whether you need other property modifications as well.

-A hoist allows a single carer to move a student with special education needs with the lowest possible amount of manual lifting and strain.
+A hoist allows a single carer to move a student with learning support needs with the lowest possible amount of manual lifting and strain.

 When choosing a hoist, consult a Ministry Special Education therapist when considering what type will best meet the student’s current and long-term needs.
 Take into account:

 - the specific lifting needs of the student

 - the space available in the area where the lifting will take place

 There are many different makes and models of hoists.
 They have different types of support slings to meet the individual needs of the student.